Hg (equity firm): Business

 The company has close to 400 employees in investment offices in London, UK, Munich, Germany, San Francisco, Singapore, and New York, NY, and serves over 100 institutional investors, including private and public pension funds, endowments, insurance companies and fund of funds.
 As of 2025, Hg has over $75 billion in funds under management and invests on behalf of Limited Partner clients.

 Investments

 Hg is invested in more than 50 companies across Europe and the US, and has invested in over 120 Software & Services businesses.
 One of its most prominent investments is Visma, a Scandinavian software business.
 In August 2020 Hg led the $12.2B buyout of Visma, Europe's largest software buyout to date.

 In 2022, Hg Capital purchased Ideagen PLC, a UK GRC company, for £1 bn.

+In January 2026, Hg announced it would acquire financial software company OneStream for ~$6.4 billion.
+The deal was expected to close in 1H 2026.